lkspodmol/SurfaceGO11ISO/README.md

 If install of drivers will fail, there are inf files in the iso (\sources\$OEM$\$1\Drivers).
 IF some drivers arent gonna work, im sorry for that.
 I took them from my current Surface Go.

-WIth all that.
+With all that.
 Good luck!

 (List of drivers under in txt)